-In this fourth and final stage is the assessment of overall project risk.
+The fourth and final stage is the assessment of overall project risk.
 In this stage, users integrate their assessments of potential impact and adaptive capacity to arrive at a rating for risk to the project’s outcome / service delivery.

-Risk ratings: The risk ratings are done separately for the Historical/Current and Future time frames in order to account for possible changes in potential impact over time.
+The risk ratings are done separately for Historical/Current and Future time frames to account for possible changes in potential impact over time.

 |Insufficient Understanding||No Risk||Low Risk||Moderate Risk||High Risk|